How long will it take to recover from a TBI? To answer this question, we created this helpful TBI recovery timeline.

 Acute Care During Your TBI Recovery Timeline

-In the early stages of TBI recovery, treatment is mainly focused on keeping the person alive and minimizing secondary injuries.
+In the early stages of TBI recovery, Doctors focus on keeping the person alive and minimizing secondary injuries.

-There are a couple steps doctors will take to accomplish these goals.
+There are a couple steps they will take to accomplish these goals.

 Day 1: TBI Patients Are Stabilized